Addiction Counselling Calgary

 Counselling comes in a variety of forms, including individual, group, couples and family therapy.
 The goal of counselling is to help clients reach their goals.
 If a client’s goal is to stop using the substance or addictive behaviour to cope with negative life circumstances and feelings that accompany these, counsellors can help clients create a plan of action and can teach clients new skills for self soothing and managing moods.
 If a client is unable to stop but desires to, or has family or friends encouraging them to change, counsellors can offer assessments of the stage of change the client is in and can engage in motivational interviewing to help the client move forward through the stages.
 They can also offer supportive counselling or relationship counselling if others are involved.
 If a client has painful feelings from their past, counsellors can help clients process these events in new ways, leading to happier, more fulfilling lives.
 Narrative therapy, Psychodynamic therapy, Emotion Focused Therapy, Cognitive Behavioral Therapy and Solution Focused Therapy methods can all be helpful with addictions, along with many others.
 Counsellors will tailor a treatment plan for clients based upon their therapeutic framework, training and experience, along with client goals.

 How can Living Well help with addiction or relapse prevention?

 If you are ready to get help for addiction for yourself or a loved one, the first step is to confide in someone who you trust.
 Several of our counsellors use these effective methodologies as part of their integrative approach to healing and have experience treating addictions and addictive behaviors.
 We offer a free 20 minute consultation to all new clients to help you find the counsellor that would be the best fit for you.
-Request an appointment or if you have additional questions please call us at 403.695.7911 and a counsellor will be put in touch with you within one business day.
+Request an appointment or if you have additional questions visit our homepage or please call us at 403.695.7911 and a counsellor will be put in touch with you within one business day.